rutopio/Thyra-Discord-Bot/README.md

 ## Features

 - No need for an additional Dashboard.
-Create, edit, list, or remove Keys in Discord easily by Slash Commands.
+Create, edit, list, and remove Keys in Discord easily by Slash Commands.
 - Verify in Discord directly, without opening a browser or redirecting to an external website.
 - Generate multiple One-Time PINs for a Key, which allowing admin to identify the member who use it.
 - Track which and when Keys members have used, and the relationship between PIN and member.